How to communicate through the coronavirus crisis

 - Reporters are inundated right now by all kinds of PR people and sources on stories, but they have to keep writing, so you need to continue to communicate with them, especially about what’s going on in your business and with your clients.

 - Most reporters have shifted their beats to cover the coronavirus and how it affects their normal beat.
-If they are a technology reporter, they are looking at how technology is helping, whether they are using AI tools or the internet of things and how that can help. if they are a beat reporter covering retail, then they are looking at what this means for the retail industry and how this is drastically changing the way we are shopping.
+If they are a technology reporter, they are looking at how technology is helping, whether they are using AI tools or the internet of things and how that can help.
+If they are a beat reporter covering retail, they are looking at what this means for the retail industry and how this is drastically changing the way we shop.

 - Your tone needs to be helpful and thoughtful.
 You must not be viewed as ambulance chasing.